 Ultra SSD (preview)

-Azure ultra SSD (preview) deliver high throughput, high IOPS, and consistent low latency disk storage for Azure IaaS VMs.
+Azure ultra SSD (preview) delivers high throughput, high IOPS, and consistent low latency disk storage for Azure IaaS VMs.
 Some additional benefits of ultra SSD include the ability to dynamically change the performance of the disk, along with your workloads, without the need to restart your virtual machines.
-Ultra SSD are suited for data-intensive workloads such as SAP HANA, top tier databases, and transaction-heavy workloads.
+Ultra SSDs are suited for data-intensive workloads such as SAP HANA, top tier databases, and transaction-heavy workloads.
 Ultra SSD can only be used as data disks.
 We recommend using premium SSDs as OS disks.

 When you provision an ultra disk, you can independently configure the capacity and the performance of the disk.
 Ultra SSD come in several fixed sizes, ranging from 4 GiB up to 64 TiB, and feature a flexible performance configuration model that allows you to independently configure IOPS and throughput.